clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 option1 <- argv[1]
 option2 <- argv[2]
 ```
-## Step 2 Genotype the individuals for the haploblocks
+## Step 2 Explore the putative haploblock

+### Genotype the individuals for the haploblocks
 Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks which may be an inversion on chromosome 4.
 We located the breakpoints approximately from 4.8MB to 16.6MB.
 We can make a PCa in that region only and use k-means approaches to classify the individuals into 3 groups.